 On 11 July 2012 the Group's subsidiary Smartpay New Zealand Limited entered into a term loan facility and a committed cash advance facility (CAF) with ASB Bank Limited.
-The initial facility limit was \$20,500,000 for the term loan facility and \$4,500,000 for the CAF and \$15,500,000 was initially drawn down on the term loan facility on 11 July 2012.
-A further \$3,900,000 was drawn down on 28 September 2012.
-On 23 January 2013 the facility was increased to \$34,350,000 and a further drawdown of \$14,350,000.
-A repayment of \$3,015,000 was made to the facility on 20 February 2013 in addition to the quarterly amortisations of \$750,000.
+In November 2016 the term loan facility and CAF was extended until 30 June 2019.
+Quarterly amortisations of the term loan facility amount to \$750,000.
 A total of \$3,000,000 was repaid in this financial year.
-The accumulative drawdowns on the CAF facility amounted to \$7,104,000.
+The accumulative drawdowns on the CAF facility amounted to \$9,684,000.

-The original conditions of the term loan facility were that the facility had a term of 3 years with an expiry date of 11 July 2015 which had been extended by 12 months to 11 July 2016.
-Further extensions to the term loan facility have been entered into and the latest extension was igned on 24 July 2015 and the date of termination is 11 July 2018.
 The interest rate is the BKBM (90 day bill rate) plus a margin set at 1.50%.
 In addition a line fee is payable quarterly and is currently set at 1.00% based on the facility limit.
-In conjunction with the extension of the term loan facility the interest rate swaps were restructured and one interest rate swap was entered into on 9 March 2016 in respect of 75% of the interest obligations which mirrors the amortisation profile of the term loan facility.
-The swap requires Smartpay to pay a fixed rate of interest of 3.785% and receive floating rate of interest based on the 90 day bill rate (BKBM).
+In conjunction with the extension of the term loan facility the interest rate swap was restructured and another interest rate swap was entered into on 30 November 2016 in respect of 75% of the interest obligations which mirrors the amortisation profile of the term loan facility.
+The swap requires Smartpay to pay a fixed rate of interest of 3.55% and receive floating rate of interest based on the 90 day bill rate (BKBM).
+A second interest rate swap was entered into on 30 November 2016 to hedge the interest rate risk on the capex facility.
+The swap has a notional principal of NZD7.5 million and requires Smartpay to pay a fixed interest rate of 2.56% and receive floating based on the 90 day bank bill rate (BKBM).

-The CAF remains in place until 11 July 2018, each drawdown on the facility is provided on 90 day terms and rolled over .
+The CAF remains in place until 11 July 2019, each drawdown on the facility is provided on 90 day terms and rolled over .